marcelebbrecht/powerrouting/README.md

 Repetitions
 -----------

-Currently all simulations will be run 5 times.
+Currently nearly all simulations will be run multiple times.
 Line Charts and HTML reports will be only created for runnumber 0.
+Due high space and resultcomputation requirenments, parameter study is limited to one run.
+Mixed modes is only for demonstrating interoperability

 Simulations with AODV